Chrysalidocarpus lutescens: Uses

-In its native climate, the plant may be massed and used as a landscape specimen, privacy screen, or informal hedge.
+Chrysalidocarpus lutescens is grown as an ornamental plant in gardens in tropical and subtropical regions, and elsewhere indoors as a houseplant.
+It has gained the Royal Horticultural Society's Award of Garden Merit.
+The plant may be massed and used as a landscape specimen, privacy screen, or informal hedge.
 It can be grown as a tree or shrub.
-In areas of eastern Madagascar, this plant also has environmental and medicinal uses.
+In eastern Madagascar, the is also used in traditional medicine.
+However, certain parts of the plant contains cyanide compounds and are toxic.
 It was once used as a source of fibre to make fishing nets.
+In its introduced range, the plant acts as a supplier of fruit to some bird species such as great kiskadee, bananaquit, and sayaca tanager that feed on it opportunistically in Brazil.